tiramisusolutions/mr.docs/README.md

 mr.docs was written as a personal tool, to improve the [documentation of Plone](http://docs.plone.org).

-It comes with a pre-configured list 'of good know words' based on typical terms used within [Plone](https://plone.org).
+It comes with a pre-configured list 'of good known words' based on typical terms used within [Plone](https://plone.org).

 ## Features